Professor: In fiction

 Mysterious, older men with magical powers (and unclear academic standing) are sometimes given the title of "Professor" in literature and theater.
-Notable examples include Professor Marvel in The Wizard of Oz and Professor Drosselmeyer (as he is sometimes known) from the ballet The Nutcracker.
-Also, the magician played by Christian Bale in the film, The Prestige, adopts 'The Professor' as his stage name.
+Notable examples include Professor X in the X-Men franchise, Professor Marvel in The Wizard of Oz and Professor Drosselmeyer (as he is sometimes known) from the ballet The Nutcracker.
+Also, the magician played by Christian Bale in the film The Prestige adopts 'The Professor' as his stage name.
 A variation of this type of non-academic professor is the "crackpot inventor", as portrayed by Professor Potts in the film version of Chitty Chitty Bang Bang or the Jerry Lewis-inspired Professor Frink character on The Simpsons.
-Other professors of this type are the thoughtful and kind Professor Digory Kirke of C.S.
-Lewis' Chronicles of Narnia.
+Other professors of this type are the thoughtful and kind Professor Digory Kirke of C. S. Lewis's Chronicles of Narnia.

 Non-academic usage

 The title has been used by comedians, such as "Professor" Irwin Corey and Soupy Sales in his role as "The Big Professor".
 In the past, pianists in saloons and other rough environments have been called "professor".
 The puppeteer of a Punch and Judy show is also traditionally known as "Professor".
 Aside from such examples in the performing arts, one apparently novel example is known where the title of professor has latterly been applied to a college appointee with an explicitly "non-academic role", which seems to be primarily linked to claims of "strategic importance".